monarch-initiative/pheval/docs/developing_a_pheval_plugin.md

       show_source: true
 ---

-The `generate_pheval_result()` can write out results dealing with either a list of PhEvalGeneResult, PhEvalVariantResult, or PhEvalDiseaseResult.
+The `generate_pheval_result()` can be implemented in your runner to write out the PhEval TSV results.

 An example of how the method can be called is outlined here: